pgorman/dangerjaunt/dangerjaunt.md

 The type of "lair" dungeons seen in adventure modules is composed of one or two dozen rooms spread over one to three vertical levels, and occupied by a handful of different monster types.
 A megadungeon, on the other hand, descends at least ten levels deep --- each level more perilous than the one above it --- with dozens or hundreds of rooms per level occupied by numerous monster factions.
-Such a dungeon acts as the centerpiece of a whole campaign, with players characters returning to the dungeon's depths week after week between rests at a nearby settlement.
+Such a dungeon acts as the centerpiece of a whole campaign.
+Player characters venture from the safety of town week after week to plumb the dungeon's depths.

 - Map and key the first two or three levels before play begins.
-- Non-linear let the players tackle or bypass areas as they choose.
+- Use non-linear map layouts to let players choose their own path.
-- Let players gauge their risk by depth (dungeon level three adequately challenges and rewards a third-level party, for example) but include some exceptionally easy or deadly encounters on each level.
+- Make dungeon depth a gauge of risk (dungeon level three adequately challenges and rewards a third-level party, for example) but include some exceptionally easy or deadly encounters on each level.
 - Remember vertical movement!
 	- Connect each level to at least one other, besides the levels immediately above and below.
 	- Use sinkholes, slides, ladders, elevators, wells, waterfalls, and chimneys, not only boring stairs!